Polda18/BetterWhitelist/README.md

 using this command: `/wl import`.
 No additional parameters are required to run this command, no additional parameters are also taken into account.
 Running this command silently adds all players found in vanilla whitelist to whitelist of this plugin.
 You can verify content by executing `/wl list` command.
+List is numbered, so to view next page, add `p:<page number>` argument to the command, where `<page_number>` is the page number you want to view.
 To add a new player to the whitelist simply run `/wl add <playername>` where `<playername>` refers to the player IGN, and to remove a player from the whitelist run `/wl remove <playername>` where `<playername>` again refers to the player IGN.
+It is possible to add or remove multiple players from whitelist by specifying more player names separated by spaces.
+If you use the command in game, it tries to autocomplete your command.

 ### Disclaimer
 This plugin isn't intended to support criminal behavior.
 It is intended to aid